Mouse-Diplodicus/CS-3750-Proj1/README.md

 To start the programs use the following commands:

+> java KeyGen
-> java """"
+> java Receiver
-> java """"
+> java Sender

 Once started the program will ...

-Additionally, if you want to save the programs outputs to a file the following commands can be used:

-> java """" | tee filename.txt
-> java """" | tee filename.txt

 ## Compiling the Program

 If the program needs to be compiled use the following commands:

+> javac KeyGen.java
-> javac """"
+> javac Receiver.java
-> javac """"
+> javac Sender.java